The basics of weight loss training

 If your abdominal muscles are hidden behind excess body fat, no amount of crunching will help.

 Cardio exercise is essential for calorie burning and fat loss.
-Cycling and walking are two low-impact cardio exercises that I often suggest to my clients to do when they’re looking for light exercise outside of a personal training session.
+Cycling and walking are two low-impact cardio exercises that I often suggest to my clients to do when they’re looking for light exercise outside of a training session.

 When it comes to burning calories and reducing weight, walking is one of the most underappreciated kinds of exercise.
 Another excellent calorie-burning workout is riding a bike or utilising a cycling machine.
 Cycling works your core and lower body while also raising your heart rate.
 If you’re using a spin bike machine, consider interval training by varying the speed and inclination.
 If you want to go for a bike ride outdoors, choose a route with hills and vary your pace to keep things interesting.
-See more great fat burning exercises below – many of which will be included in your weight loss personal training programme.
+See more great fat burning exercises below – many of which will be included in your weight loss training programme.

 4. Strength training to build muscle